Page updated 30th Nov 2017

 Return to top

-Two very large transformers for the project will be transported from Ramsgate Port along the Sandwich Road through Cliffsend to the Richborough Power Station on Mon 25th & Tues 26th Sept 2017.
+Two very large transformers for the project were transported from Ramsgate Port along the Sandwich Road through Cliffsend to the Richborough Power Station on Mon 25th & Tues 26th Sept 2017.
 They are just too high to fit through the new Cliffsend underpass on the Hengist Way dual carriageway.

 A public information drop-in session project update was held on Weds 13th Sept 2017 between 4 and 7 pm in the Cliffsend Village Hall.